Full Time Learners Aged 16-18 Years – Enrolments (Updated In-Year)

 Travel to Learn Map

-The map shows the travel to learn pattern of our learners in 2016/17.
-The majority of learners are from Dudley borough, as you would expect, with increasing numbers of learners looking to remain in Dudley to study rather than travel elsewhere.
-Our catchment area has extended slightly with an increase in recruitment from the schools in the west of the borough and on the border with Wolverhampton.
-We are pleased to be the first choice for many local learners and recognise the wider regional contribution we make to the lives of learners aged 16-18 years.
+The map shows the travel to learn pattern of our learners in 2020/21.
+Most learners are from Dudley borough, as you would expect, with increasing numbers of learners looking to remain in Dudley to study rather than travel elsewhere.
+The widening of our catchment area into the west of the borough has been further bolstered by the £1.3m investment into our new digital and creative centre: Dudley Inspired.
+This state-of-the-art facility has provided a first-class digital training centre for local learners whilst our modern, highly equipped estate across the Dudley and Brierley Hill Learning Quarters continues to transform the lives of young people aged 16-18 across the wider region.